Skip to content

 What is Betaine, Trimethylglycine (TMG)?

-In recent years, the potential health benefits and performance-enhancing effects of betaine as a dietary supplement have been researched.
-Find out more here about how betaine as a methyl group donor can have a positive effect on your longevity, why it is beneficial for athletes to supplement with TMG and what the difference is between betaine and betaine HCL.
+In recent years, the potential health benefits and performance-enhancing effects of betaine as a dietary supplement researched.
+Find out more about how betaine as a methyl group donor can have a positive effect on your longevity, why it is beneficial for athletes to supplement with TMG and what the difference is between betaine and betaine HCL.

 What is Betaine / Trimethylglycine (TMG)?